Butlins Redcoats: Media appearances

 The ITV series Redcoats was a docusoap following the lives of Redcoats at Butlins Minehead and Bognor resorts.
 Over three series of 30-minute episodes, it shows the selection process, the Redcoats entertaining the visitors and life behind the scenes.
 The series was made by Pilgrim Productions.

 In fiction

 The BBC television series Hi-de-Hi!, written by former Butlins employees Jimmy Perry (a Redcoat) and David Croft (a summer show actor), featured the Yellowcoats as a fictional analogue.
 The title of the show "Hi-de-Hi" originated with Norman Bradford who claimed to have taken it from an American film; he began using this as a cheer to which the audience spontaneously responded "Ho-de-ho".

-Another BBC television series, Doctor Who, featured an episode entitled "Delta and the Bannermen", which depicted an alien attack on the fictitious Shangri-La holiday camp (in reality the Butlins camp at Barry Island).
+Another BBC television series, Doctor Who, featured a 3-part serial entitled "Delta and the Bannermen", which depicted an alien attack on the fictitious Shangri-La holiday camp (in reality the Butlins camp at Barry Island).
 As with the real camp, Shangri-La was staffed with Redcoats played by extras.